Mirantis/mke-docs/content/docs/tutorials/k0s-single-node/k0s-single-node-scenario.md

     ````

-6. Access the MKE Dashboard using your browser at ```https://<IP>```.
+6. Access the MKE Dashboard at ```https://<IP>```.
 Be aware that as the certificates are self-signed, you must accept the displayed warning.